 Welcome to Dr. Kate Brilakis' Learning Portal

-if ligand = neurotransmitter
+if ligand is a neurotransmitter

-with a very dynamic phospholipid bilayer
+a very dynamic phospholipid bilayer

-The presence of membrane recognition proteins (antigens) creates a problem during organ transplantation.
+This is a problem during organ transplantation.
 In order to try to transplant an organ or tissue from one person to another, the donor must be a close match with regards to these antigens.
 A person’s HLA complex is genetically inherited from their parents (50% from each parent), so you are more likely to have stronger matches with your siblings than with a random member of the population.
 Each pair of siblings still only has a 25% chance of matching perfectly.
 Having a perfect match with an unrelated person is < 1 in 100,000.

 Thus, the closer the match between two people (think identical twins), the less likely the recipient’s immune system will attack the donor’s cells.
-Sometimes our WBC’s attack our own cells which causesd an auto-immune condition/disease.
-The WBCs cannot distinguish between cells that belong and cells that do not and so develop antibodies against its own body's cells.

 click on Cells Alive